Supreme Court won’t review decision that freed Bill Cosby

 The high court — whose nine members include two men accused of sexual misconduct themselves — declined to review a stunning decision out of Pennsylvania that released Cosby from prison in June over the word of a former prosecutor who said he had made a secret promise with Cosby’s lawyers that he could never be charged.

-A Cosby spokesperson expressed “sincere gratitude to the justices” for the ruling on behalf of Cosby and his family and said he was the victim of “a reprehensible bait and switch” by the prosecutor and trial judge in the case.
+A Cosby spokesperson expressed “sincere gratitude to the justices” on behalf of Cosby and his family for the announcement and said he was the victim of “a reprehensible bait and switch” by the prosecutor and trial judge in the case.

 “This is truly a victory for Mr. Cosby, but it shows that cheating will never get you far in life, and the corruption that lies within Montgomery County District’s Attorney Office has been brought to the center stage of the world,” spokesperson Andrew Wyatt said.

-The office of Montgomery County District Attorney Kevin Steele, in Philadelphia’s suburbs, did not have an immediate comment.
+The 84-year-old Cosby, according to Wyatt, remains in good health despite being legally blind.
+He said that “many people are calling for projects for him” and that he is considering a final standup tour.

 Accuser Andrea Constand planned to issue a statement later in the day.

+District Attorney Kevin Steele in suburban Philadelphia’s Montgomery County said in a statement that asking the high court to revive the case “was the right thing to do,” even if it was a long shot.
+He thanked Constand for her courage and wished her well.

+“All crime victims deserve to be heard, treated with respect and be supported through their day in court,” Steele said.

 Steele has said there’s no evidence that Cosby had a legally binding agreement that he could never be prosecuted.